chewwey/chewwey/README.md

-- 👋 Hi, I’m @chewwey
+- 👋 Hi, I’m Wipat or my nickname is film but my friend call me chew
-- 👀 I’m interested in all japanese culture
+- 👀 I’m interested in all japanese culture Ex:manga anime food
 - 🌱 I’m currently learning golang and react